 Executive Summary

-The Mexico Insituto Federal Electoral (IFE) has made the request for a scope and pricing proposal from Azavea for a web-based, public-facing implementation of the DistrictBuilder redistricting software for the purpose of public engagement around redistricting for either national level or state level use.
+Mexico's Instituto Federal Electoral (IFE) has made the request for a scope and pricing proposal from Azavea for a web-based, public-facing implementation of the DistrictBuilder redistricting software for the purpose of public engagement around redistricting for either national level or state level use.
 The objective of the implementation is to provide expanded access to proposed legislative district boundaries in order to promote transparency, citizen engagement and open access to government data.

 This document outlines a scope of work and budget estimate for deployment of a public implementation of the application on Amazon Web Services.
 The work would be overseen by an academic team at Instituto Tecnológico Autónomo de México (ITAM).